nickmeldrum/SOLID-workshop/solid-workshop.md

  -----

  * SRP: why important? because if a class does 1 thing it is less likely to have to change therefore things that depend on it are depending on something more dependable
+ also: helps us with the composobility of the software as each class does 1 thing

 Class Design Principles